-1. Immediately after the declaration of a Financial Crisis, the Executive Budget Council shall provide the vice provosts, deans, and directors with guidelines for preparing plans for reductions of budgets.
+1. After the declaration of Financial Stress, the Executive Budget Council shall provide the vice provosts, deans, and directors with guidelines for preparing plans for reductions of budgets.
 These guidelines shall also be furnished to the Financial Emergency Committee.

 Guidelines may include incentives for cutting costs, such as arranging for some portion of the budget given up by a unit to be returned to that area as discretionary funds.